ZKsync zks_ RPC Helpers

 In all examples below, assume you’ve already created a

-Calls are identical across adapters:client.zks.*
+Calls are identical across adapters:client.zks.*.

 getBridgehubAddress()